eduardogomes/wp-xplat-cli/README.md

 # 🤖 Bleep bloop, I'm a bot.
-Build your own Facebook Messenger bot.
+Build your own Workplace Messenger bot.

-Some of the code snippets were taken from Facebook's [official documentation](https://developers.facebook.com/docs/messenger-platform/quickstart).
-The docs are concise, but not exactly easy follow if you haven't built a bot and hooked it up to your app or page before.
-Your best bet in general might be their [Complete Guide] (https://developers.facebook.com/docs/messenger-platform/implementation) for the Messenger platform.
+## What is Workplace?

+If you never heard about Workplace maybe you should start on the [top 10 questions about Workplace](https://workplaceblog.fb.com/news/workplace-questions/)

 ## What to expect

+When you want to create a custom integration for Workplace, you may find information on the [technical docs](https://developers.facebook.com/docs/workplace/integrations/custom-integrations) that are concise, but not exactly easy follow if you haven't built a bot and hooked it up to your app or page in Workplace or Facebook before.
+There is more information in the [Complete Guide for the Messenger platform] (https://developers.facebook.com/docs/messenger-platform/implementation) and the [Documentation for the Graph API](https://developers.facebook.com/docs/graph-api) but a new developer may find it overwhelming to start with.

-Following along with this tutorial will leave you with a **live starter-app** that implements a Facebook Messenger bot. **Deployed to Heroku with a fun little landing page, persisting data, ready to rumble.** Along the way, you will also learn how to use Heroku's free tier for hacking on projects like this.
+The goal following this tutorial is having a **live stater-app** that implements the Workplace Webhook/Graph API bot. **Deployed to Heroku**,  along the way, you will also learn how to use Heroku's free tier for hacking on projects like this.
 It **should take between 15 and 30 minutes** depending on prior experience.

 ## The basics

+### Get your Company in a Workplace Premium Instance

+1. Custom integrations are only available on Premium tier, you can [sign up for a 90-day free trial](https://www.facebook.com/workplace/pricing/) using your corporate e-mail if your company still is not in Workplace.
+You are missing a lot of fun!

 ### Download, build and deploy the project